wesslen/dsba6010-spring2022/content/content/02-bayesian-inference.md

 3. They help us to spot **highly influential observations**.

-- We will cover these topics in Lesson 8.
+- We will cover these topics later in the semester.

 {{% /spoiler %}}